approov/web-quickstart-fingerprintjs-javascript/README.md

 This will open a Grafana dashboard in your browser from where you can see detailed metrics.

-### Approov Web Attester Errors
+### Approov Web Protection Server Errors

-If something is wrong with your Approov integration, that prevents the Approov web attester to complete the attestation, then an error response will be returned.
+If something is wrong with your FingerprintJS integration, that prevents the Approov web protection to complete the request, then an error response will be returned.

-See [here](https://approov.io/docs/latest/approov-usage-documentation/#troubleshooing-web-protection-errors) the complete list of possible errors that can be returned by the Approov web attester.
+See [here](https://approov.io/docs/latest/approov-usage-documentation/#troubleshooting-web-protection-errors) the complete list of possible errors that can be returned by the Approov web protection server.

-If the error is not displayed in the web page you may need to open the browser developer tools and inspect the json response payload for the request made to the Approov web attester.
+If the error is not displayed in the web page you may need to open the browser developer tools and inspect the json response payload for the request made to the Approov web protection server.

 ### Debug the Approov Token

-The Approov CLI allows to check the approov token validity and its claims.
+The Approov CLI can check the Approov token validity and display the claims.

 Open the browser developers tools and from the network tab grab the Approov token from the request header `Approov-Token` and then check it with: